COMP122/comp122-s22/format_encodings/decode_utf8.md

-# Decoding UTF-8 Characters
+# UTF-8 Decoding of Unicode

-## Algorithm: UTF-8 Encoding to UTF-8 Index
+## Algorithm: UTF-8 Encoding to Unicode

-*  Prerequisite: Convert your UTF-8 character/s into a binary string
+*  Prerequisite: Convert your UTF-8 string into a binary string.
 1. Chunk the string into bytes
 2. Based upon the first-byte's prefix, determine the total number of bytes ('b') used to encode the current UTF-8 character.